Last updated on July 7th, 2026 at 01:43 am

 Educational Opportunities

 In addition to rehabilitation efforts, the New Mexico Wildlife Center takes pride in its educational programs.
 Educational opportunities allow you to deepen your understanding of wildlife and the environment, inspiring a sense of responsibility toward conserving natural habitats.
+The center welcomes school groups, community organizations, and individual visitors who want to learn more about the animals that share our world.

 Engaging Programs